FreeJoy-Team/FreeJoyWiki/eng/Project-description.md

 ## Axes:

-FreeJoy supports up to 8 axes, the sources of which can be analog inputs (potentiometers, hall sensors) on the A0-A7 terminals, digital sensors (TLE5010 / 5011, AS5600, MLX90393), or external ADCs (ADS1115 and MCP3201 / 02/04/08).
+FreeJoy supports up to 8 axes.
+Analog inputs (potentiometers, hall sensors) on the A0-A7 terminals, digital sensors (TLE5010 / 5011, AS5600, MLX90393), or external ADCs (ADS1115 and MCP3201 / 02/04/08) can be used as sources for the axes.
 All axes have the following settings:

 * Source/destination of the axis (X, Y, Z, Rx, Ry, Rz, Slider1, Slider2);
 * Enable/disable axis output;